 - Peter Coclanis, UNC Global Research Institute

-- Scott Daugherty, Small Business and Technology Development Center
+- Scott Daugherty, Small Business and Technology Development Center and UNC General Administration

 - Jean Davis, MCNC

 - Jim Fain, Reid Street Consulting and former N.C.
 Secretary of Commerce

 - Mike Hensen, Center on Globalization, Governance, and Competitiveness

 - Barbara Herrera, Attorney